waseemuddin/kubedoom-project-devops/README.md

 The credit goes to [iiDKx](https://github.com/iiDKx/kubedoom-prometheus) & [storax/kubedoom](https://github.com/storax/kubedoom).

- /*I've updated the Ubuntu and Kubernetes versions and included a metrics+monitoring k8s stack with Prometheus and Grafana.
-This is to help better visualize this demo.*/
+ **I've updated the Ubuntu and Kubernetes versions and included a metrics+monitoring k8s stack with Prometheus and Grafana.
+This is to help better visualize this demo.**

  The following steps by step guide is to implement the KubeDoom Project